Dental Hygiene (DHYG) Program Handbook

 - use of any office equipment including computers, phones for personal calls, fax, photocopier is prohibited unless special permission granted

-- clinic attire must be worn if student is working with any public clinic is in progress; lab coats must be worn over respectful street clothes (no hats, hoodies or shorts) in the reception office area at any time
+- clinic attire must be worn if a student is working when any public clinic is in progress; lab coats must be worn over respectful street clothes (no hats, hoodies or shorts) in the reception office area at any time

 - no food or drink is allowed in reception area

-CDA students are required to purchase an instrument kit.
-Dental Hygiene students are required to purchase 2 instrument kits, as well as an ultrasonic unit and inserts.
+Dental Hygiene students are required to purchase 2 instrument kits, as well as an ultrasonic unit and inserts at the inception of the program (year 2).
+At the beginning of year 3 additional instruments / equipment are required to purchase to supplement the instrument kits (anesthetic syringe, advanced instruments etc.).
 Other selected instruments and equipment will be made available for your use in the clinic and lab areas.
 Be aware of instructions/directions and apply safety standards for use.

 Use of Photocopier in Reception